 Q: How many games do House League teams play?

 Mixed Divisions 1, 2 and 3 and Girl Divisions 1, 2 and 3 typically play 1 game per week.
-Junior boys divisions have one session on Sundays that includes both a training session and game.
+Junior boys' and girls' divisions have one professional training session on Saturdays and another day during the week which includes a "game" type situation.
 Regular seasons typically last 7 to 8 weeks, plus playoffs, for mixed and girls Divisions 2 and 3.

 Q: When are practices typically held for House League teams?

 Junior division teams do not practice outside of their scheduled weekend times.
 Practices for Mixed Divisions 1, 2 and 3 and Girl Divisions 1, 2 and 3 are typically held when it is convenient for the parent coach(es) and may be during the weekend or on the week when a game is not scheduled.